SiliconLabs/bluetooth_applications/bluetooth_operation_time_measurement/README.md

 *BLE Notification Event:*

 This function processes the measured values, checks the values against the configured thresholds.

-The measured operation time displayed on the connected LED matrix display.
+The measured operation time is displayed on the connected LED matrix display.

 ![client_ble_notify](images/client_ble_notify.png)

 **Display:**

-If the Client is in the configuration mode, the RGB LED matrix will show threshold value.
+If the Client is in the configuration mode, the RGB LED matrix will show a threshold value.

-If the Client is in the normal mode, the OLED will show operation time receive from sensor device.
+If the Client is in normal mode, the OLED will show the operation time received from the sensor device.
-If the measured operation time reached the configured threshold, then besides showing the measured operation time, the background of the text blink in red.
+If the measured operation time reaches the configured threshold, then besides showing the measured operation time, the background of the text blinks in red.

 ### Testing ###